OneIdentity/IdentityManager.ApiSdk/doc/06-request-properties.md

 This document will not discuss all available options, but present you a decent amount of options as a solid foundation to start with.

+Note: The information on this page is based on Identity Manager 9.2.1.
+(Some screenshots still show previous versions.)

 # "Old" and "new" request properties

 When you create a Request Property there is a flag where you can choose whether you plan to use the “old” or the “new” ones.
 The flag is called "obsolete definition".